-In this 26 June 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on morality and living well, the risk of guns with kids, tact versus honesty, staying in an abusive marriage for the kids, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 26 June 2011, I answered questions on morality and living well, the risk of guns with kids, tact versus honesty, staying in an abusive marriage for the kids, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been working on programming for this webcast, as well as my updates to Explore Atlas Shrugged.